Unity-Technologies/ml-agents/docs/Creating-Learning-Environments/Reinforcement-Learning-in-Unity.md

-# Reinforcement Learning in Unity
+# Reinforcement Learning in Unity                                                                   {#rl-unity}

 Reinforcement learning is an artificial intelligence technique that trains _agents_ to perform tasks by rewarding desirable behavior.
 During reinforcement learning, an agent explores its environment, observes the state of things, and, based on those observations, takes an action.
 If the action leads to a better state, the agent receives a positive reward.
 If it leads to a less desirable state, then the agent receives no reward or a negative reward (punishment).
 As the agent learns during training, it optimizes its decision making so that it receives the maximum reward over time.

 ML Agents uses a reinforcement learning technique called [Proximal Policy Optimization (PPO)](https://blog.openai.com/openai-baselines-ppo/).
 PPO uses a neural network to approximate the ideal function that maps an agent's observations to the best action an agent can take in a given state.
 The ML Agents PPO algorithm is implemented in TensorFlow and runs in a separate Python process (communicating with the running Unity application over a socket).

 **Note:** if you aren't studying machine and reinforcement learning as a subject and just want to train agents to accomplish tasks, you can treat PPO training as a _black box_.
 There are a few training-related parameters to adjust inside Unity as well as on the Python training side, but you do not need in-depth knowledge of the algorithm itself to successfully create and train agents.
-Step-by-step procedures for running the training process are provided in the [Training section](1-Training-ML-Agents.md).
+Step-by-step procedures for running the training process are provided in the [Training section](Training/Training-ML-Agents.md).

 ## The Simulation and Training Process

-Training and simulation proceed in steps orchestrated by the ML Agents [Academy](link) class.
+Training and simulation proceed in steps orchestrated by the ML Agents Academy class.
 The Academy works with Agent and Brain objects in the scene to step through the simulation.
 When either the Academy has reached its maximum number of steps or all agents in the scene are _done_, one training episode is finished.

 During training, the external Python PPO process communicates with the Academy to run a series of episodes while it collects data and optimizes its neural network model.
 The type of Brain assigned to an agent determines whether it participates in training or not.
 The **External** brain commmunicates with the external process to train the TensorFlow model.
 When training is completed successfully, you can add the trained model file to your Unity project for use with an **Internal** brain.

-The ML Agents [Academy](link) class orchestrates the agent simulation loop as follows:
+The ML Agents Academy class orchestrates the agent simulation loop as follows:

 1. Calls your Academy subclass's `AcademyReset()` function.
 2. Calls the `AgentReset()` function for each agent in the scene.